ASSERT-KTH/cigar/README.md

-# Conversational Automated Program Repair
+# CigaR: Cost-efficient Program Repair with LLMs

 CigaR is an LLM-based APR tool that focuses on token cost minimization.